GabrielDornelles/math/README.md

 ## 2 vectors and their Cross Product
 ![image](https://user-images.githubusercontent.com/56324869/116501504-4d8bf000-a887-11eb-9fe7-a04bfebf0e2a.png)

-TODO: Auto Size for plain equation will look wrong when defining non infinite plans
+TODO: Fix Auto Size for plan equation, it will look wrong when defining non infinite plans